AlexFouilleul/Detection-alarm/README.md

   - Enable/disable alarm
   - See how many people have been detected
   - View detection history

 ## 📲 Quick start guide and documentation

+(à rédiger)

+For more informations, please take a look at the report available in French.

 ## 💻 Compatible equipments